-In addition, we compare the \textit{Learngene} to other few-shot learning methods.
-We implement our algorithm against the few-shot learning algorithm on CIFAR100 and ImageNet100, averaging the accuracy over 100 tasks.
+In addition, we compare \textit{Learngene} to other few-shot learning methods.
+We implement our algorithm and compare it against the few-shot learning algorithm on CIFAR100 and ImageNet100, averaging the accuracy over 100 tasks.
 We set backbones of the same scale as the descendant models for ten baseline methods~\cite{vinyals2016matching, finn2017model, snell2017prototypical, nichol2018first, Chen2019ACL, zhang2020deepemd, Triantafillou2020Meta-Dataset, wang2021bridging, oh2021boil, wang2021learngene}.
 Since other baseline methods reuse the entire model, to ensure fair comparisons, we apply knowledge transformation~\cite{heo2019comprehensive } to reuse as much knowledge as possible from the ancestor model to the randomly initialized layers in the descendant models.
 As shown in Table~\ref{accuracy-table}, Auto-Learngene achieves the best performance compared to \textit{non-Learngene} methods.
-For 20-shot tasks, BOIL performs 65.01\% on CIFAR100 and 64.85\% on ImageNet100, while Auto-Learngene achieves 68.48\% and 66.04\% respectively.
-The reason for this is that \textit{Learngene} preserves the most commonality, allowing descendant models to exhibit enhanced generalization on downstream tasks.
+For example, on the 20-shot tasks, the best \textit{non-Learngene} BOIL performs 65.01\% on CIFAR100 and 64.85\% on ImageNet100, while Auto-Learngene achieves 68.48\% and 66.04\% respectively.
+The reason for this is that \textit{Learngene} preserves significance, allowing descendant models to exhibit enhanced generalization on downstream tasks.
 In contrast, other \textit{non-Learngene} methods that directly reuse the entire model may result in negative transfer~\cite{wang2019characterizing} on downstream tasks.
 Besides, Auto-Learngene consistently improves upon Heur-Learngene, \eg achieving a 2.94\% gain on 10-shot tasks and a 4.24\% gain on 20-shot tasks on CIFAR100, and a 1.76\% gain on 10-shot tasks and a 2.64\% gain on 20-shot tasks on ImageNet100.